keithalewis/math/um1.md

 observed it is not unique if the market is not complete.
-This set off a cottage industry of mathematical finance nitpickers pointing out he had not established the existence of an interior point required for its application.
+This set off a cottage industry of mathematical finance nitpickers pointing out he had not established the existence of an interior point required for the application of the Hahn-Banach theorem.
 This culminated in Delbaen and Schachermeyer's No Free Lunch with Vanishing Arbitrage theorem to get around the fact that the unit ball in the $L^\infty$ weak-$*$ topology does not have an interior point.
 Something no financial business has ever found useful.